-Boric acid (BA) is a white powder or crystalline solid that acts as a strong antiviral and antifungal agent in the body.
+Boric acid (BA) acts as a strong antiviral and antifungal agent in the body.

-Boric Acid is typically compounded as a 600mg gelatin capsule for vaginal use.
+Boric Acid is commonly compounded as a 600mg gelatin capsule for vaginal use.

 Information regarding the mechanism of action of boric acid in mediating its antibacterial or antifungal actions is limited.
 Boric acid inhibits biofilm formation and hyphal transformation of Candida albicans, which are critical virulence factors.6 In addition, arrest of fungal growth was observed with the treatment of boric acid.6